 1 / Admission to the Jigokudani Monkey Park – one-time only.

-2 / Train: 2-day unlimited use of the Nagaden express and local train services on the Nagano Dentetsu Line.
+2 / Train: 2-day unlimited use of the Nagaden limited express – non-reserved seating only – and local train services on the Nagano Dentetsu Line.

-3 / Express bus: 2-day unlimited use of the Nagaden Express Bus from/to Nagano Station & the monkey park.
+3 / Express bus: 2-day unlimited use of the Nagaden Express Bus from/to Nagano Station and the monkey park.

-4 / Local bus: 2-day unlimited use of the Nagaden Local Bus rom/to Yudanaka Station & Kanbayashi Onsen/monkey park.
+4 / Local bus: 2-day unlimited use of the Nagaden Local Bus from/to Yudanaka Station and Kanbayashi Onsen/monkey park.

-*Please note, the pass does not cover the local bus fare between Nagano Station and Zenko-Ji Temple or express and local bus services to Shiga Kogen.
+*Please note, the pass does not cover the local bus fare between Nagano Station and Zenko-ji Temple or express and local bus services to Shiga Kogen Ski Resort.

 For most visitors, buying the pass at Nagano Station will be the most convenient option.
 To access the Nagano Dentetsu ticket window Nagano Station, simply exit the station via the Zenko-ji Exit.